arithefirst/portfolio-v2/src/content/posts/one-app-5-frameworks.md

 Out of the box, Nuxt is much more bare than what `sv create` let me do, but that's probably just me being spoiled by Rich Harris, and I can predict this will be a recurring theme.
 I went ahead and set up Prettier on my own and used the [Drizzle recipe](https://hub.nuxt.com/docs/recipes/drizzle) to get the ORM working.

 Everything in Vue was super simple to use at first, and I was able to hit the ground running.
 I finished the UI super quickly, probably because it was very similar to the Svelte UI.
-I really do enjoy Vue a lot and didn't really run into any issues while using it, but that doesn't mean I loved it.
+I enjoy Vue a lot and didn't really run into any issues while using it, but that doesn't mean I loved it.
 A lot of the syntax seemed strange and alien to me.
 Take the way that Vue does iteration, for example:

 ```vue
 <div v-for="..." />